 Both simulators were developed by AFormX (http://www.aformx.si).
 The MiG-21 simulator allows the user to sit in an original seat and operate authentic MiG-21 bis instruments, while the new Spitfire IX simulator features a replica of the cockpit with all the flight controls.
 Both simulators use virtual reality technology to provide the user with a 360-degree view inside the cockpit and the surroundings.
 The pilot can look through the windows on both sides and the image on the VR goggles will follow the movement of the head.
 The pilot is able to check the movement of the controls in the cockpit, lean closer to the instruments in order to read the dials and numbers, look over his or her shoulder to see if the wings are still where they need to be, or simply look at the surroundings during the flight.

-Visitors of the Park of Military History can try out the MiG-21 simulator by paying a 10 EUR/person surcharge and the same price applies for the Spitfire IX simulator during the test period until the end of the 1st of May holidays.
+Visitors of the Park of Military History can try out the MiG-21 or Spitfire IX simulator by paying a 10 EUR/person surcharge.
 The flight simulation lasts up to 15 min.
 The simulation is carried out under the supervision of the museum staff.
 The simulator can only be used by one person at a time, which is why prior booking is required.
-You can make your booking by calling +386 31775002 or via e-mail at firstname.lastname@example.org.
+You can make your booking by calling +386 31775002 or via e-mail at email@example.com.
+Minimum height of person using the flight simulator is 135cm.